Something Feels Off

 "Everything seemed fine… until it wasn't."

-That’s why we encourage families to keep an eye on the little things:
+That's why we encourage Denver area families to keep an eye on the little things when determining if your parent needs care:

 - A full fridge, but spoiled food hiding in the back